diasurgical/devilution/README.md

 DEVKITPRO=<path to devkit> Packaging/switch/build.sh
 ```

-- .nro lives in release.
+The nro-file will be generated in the build folder.
 Test with an emulator (RyuJinx) or real hardware.
 </details>

 <details><summary>Haiku</summary>